-- Ballast hook – this is an often overlooked feature that can be very useful.
+- Ballast hook - this is an often overlooked feature that can be very useful.
 A ballast hook allows you to hang a weight or ballast (i.e a backpack) underneath the tripod on the central column.
-This increases stability and risk of the tripod falling over in windy conditions.
+This increases stability and the risk of the tripod falling over in windy conditions.

 - Quick release plate - every good tripod will have this feature.
 However, the compatibility will vary.
 Generally, the best is the arca-swiss style as they are the most compatible with other products.